 The SEC's complaint also charges three others who began laying the groundwork for a pump-and-dump scheme involving a purported digital media company.
 The SEC alleges that Kevin Gillespie, Annetta Budhu, and Andrew Hackett entered into a number of sham stock and debt issuances, and Hackett wound up communicating with someone he believed to be a participant in the scheme who in reality was an undercover FBI agent.

-The U.S. Attorney’s Office for the Southern District of California today announced criminal charges.
+The U.S. Attorney's Office for the Southern District of California has announced criminal charges in the case.

-The SEC’s investigation, which is continuing, has been conducted by John O. Enright, Joseph P. Ceglio, Diego Brucculeri, and Sheldon L. Pollock of the New York office.
-The SEC’s litigation will be handled by Messrs.
-Enright and Ceglio.
+The SEC's investigation, which is continuing, has been conducted by John O. Enright, Joseph P. Ceglio, Diego Brucculeri, and Sheldon L. Pollock of the New York office.
 The case is being supervised by Sanjay Wadhwa.
-The SEC appreciates the assistance of the FBI, U.S. Attorney’s Office for the Southern District of California, and Financial Industry Regulatory Authority.
+The SEC appreciates the assistance of the FBI, U.S. Attorney's Office for the Southern District of California, and the Financial Industry Regulatory Authority.